Stonington Criminal Tax Defense

 13. Using fake tax documents

 When proven guilty after the prosecution, you will face penalties or years in jail.
 Collateral consequences may also happen, such as loss of professional license followed by loss of employment or your right to vote.
-Attorneys Tax Relief is here to mitigate or stop any of these from happening.
+Defense Tax Partners is here to mitigate or stop any of these from happening.
 Work with us before it gets too late.

 Possible Criminal Tax Defenses